 Review comments may be located in different folders under the respective technical areas for review of technical materials.
 Review comments related to a CE/EA/EIS are under the appropriate environmental review document folder.
 A "Review Comments" folder under the environmental review document should contain review comments on the NEPA documentation as appropriate for the project.

 Final Certification

-The "Final Certification" folder should contain the eSTIP and FHWA authorization letter.
-Projects with an Individual CE, EA or EIS will have a completed Quality Control Form (see QA/QC Plan) in the file.
+The "Final Certification" folder should contain documentation of the eSTIP and applicable completed Quality Control Form (see QA/QC Plan) for an Individual CE, EA or EIS.

 Folder and File Organization